CKAY-9/village/README.md

 ## Features

-Village is full of features to ensure that gameplay is as smooth as possible
+Village is full of features to ensure that gameplay is as smooth as possible.

 ### The Game